EthanCai/programming-learning-notes/projects-part-4.md

 - [Selenium](http://www.seleniumhq.org/): Selenium is a suite of tools to automate web browsers across many platforms.
 - [ROBOT FRAMEWORK](http://robotframework.org/): Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
 - [JBehave](http://jbehave.org): JBehave is a framework for Behaviour-Driven Development (BDD).
 BDD is an evolution of test-driven development (TDD) and acceptance-test driven design, and is intended to make these practices more accessible and intuitive to newcomers and experts alike.
 It shifts the vocabulary from being test-based to behaviour-based, and positions itself as a design philosophy.
+- [Jasmine](https://github.com/jasmine/jasmine): Jasmine is a Behavior Driven Development testing framework for JavaScript.
+It does not rely on browsers, DOM, or any JavaScript framework.
+Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.

 ## RESTful API Auto Test